-Posts archived in Psychological research (inferential statistics)
+Posts archived in Abnormality

 The UK-based charity Science about Science aims to equip people to make sense about the scientific and medical claims in public discussions.
 Part of your study of psychology has similar aims – to teach you to make educated assessments of information presented to you.